Mar Vista Animal Medical Center

 Red flags include urinary protein and dilute urine (specific gravity less than 1.020).

 The characteristic skin wrinkles that make the Shar pei what it is are caused by the excessive production of hyaluronan.
 Hyaluronan is a structural protein in everyone’s skin but a mutation in the Shar pei leads to multiple copies of the genes regulating production of hyaluronan.
-The result is a whole lot of extra hyaluronan puffing up the skin.
+The result is a whole lot of extra hyaluronan puffing up the skin and creating all the wrinkles that characterize this breed.

 All Shar pei have this mutation; without this mutation the dog cannot really be a Shar pei but not all Shar peis have this mutation in the same way.
 Some have a mutation that leads to variable qualities of hyaluronan.
 In other words, not all the hyaluronan produced is of a healthy quality.
 Poor quality hyaluronan breaks down rapidly in a process that generates inflammation which, in turn, creates fever and damages organs.
 The mutation that creates all this poor quality hyaluranan is often called the “meatmouth” mutation.